Deion Sanders Reacts To Michael Irving's 'Masterpiece' Reaction To Buffaloes Win

 “There was one time I was just wildin' out bad man, just crazy right,” Irvin said in an interview with Barstool Sports in November 2022, “Deion showed up at the house and said, ‘Hey man, enough.
 This gotta stop.'
 I mean, Deion bowed up and said, ‘Let's go.
 Let's go right now.
 We're gonna fight right here right now if this thing ain't right.”

-Sanders and the Colorado Buffaloes proved Irvin right tonight and look to continue the winning momentum for the rest of the season.
+Deion Sanders and the Colorado Buffaloes proved Irvin right and look to continue the winning momentum for the rest of the season.